 Between the meeting dates there will be reading periods, time to complete various assignments and academic contact via Canvas, where lecture notes and other supportive materials will be available for students.
 Students are expected to watch online course videos between sessions and complete the accompanying review material.
 Students will be expected to be able to discuss subject content both orally and in writing, and to be able to exchange perspective and experiences with others based on language learning and English didactic knowledge.

 Students are required to have a stable and fast internet connection, as well as a microphone headset.
 Students will also be required to download free audio recording software to be used for speaking-related assignments.
 The didactic assignments will focus on being able to plan and complete three lesson plans and be able to provide theoretical and didactic support for the choices made.
 Thus, students are required to have access to a class where they can teach English.

 The second semester students will complete a Lesson Study cycle in groups of 2 or 3.
 Lesson study is a form of systematic teacher cooperative learning where a group of teachers together decide what they want to learn and improve upon in their own teaching practice (a research topic).
 The cycle includes setting learning aims and planning, teaching the lesson and observation resulting in collection of information and data, discussion of consequences of the choices made based on the data collected, and either summarizing what has been learned and sharing this or revision and re-teaching of the lesson.
 It is required that students work together on the Lesson study project between sessions.

-This is a group project that will be introduced and worked on during an in-class workshop and continued outside of class by the teaching groups resulting in a portfolio (8000 words +/- 10%) and a group presentation.
+This is a group project that will be introduce and work on during an in-class workshop and continued primarily outside of class by the teaching groups, resulting in a portfolio (pass-fail group work, two group written graded assignments, and two audio assignments), and a group presentation.
 For more information regarding VEN101 and VEN102.